-Know your level.
+Know your echelon.
 Keep formation.
 Climb.

 Every company gets handed the same playbook.